yongjer/university-project/README.md

 # university-project

-using nvidia tao toolkit to focus on the inference part on the limited computability sbc
+using nvidia tao toolkit to do transfer learning, focus on the inference part on the limited computability sbc

 use pyserial to send serial number to adam-4000, which controls the circuit open or close, controls the relay.